 As 2010 came to an end, John Broughton was beginning to look for a director for Farragut’s latest episode, “The Price of Anything.”
 He’d heard some good things about a fellow named Vic Mignogna, who had provided voices for Farragut’s recently-released animated episodes.
 Vic had previously done a great deal of voice-over work for English-dubbed anime films, various video games, and a number of American-produced cartoons.
 Vic was also no stranger to Star Trek fan films, having both directed and acted in the Star Trek: Phase 2 episode “Kitumba.”

 John talked to his friend (and the screenwriter of the upcoming episode) Paul Sieber about Vic, and Paul had very positive things to say.
 “He is an actor’s director,” Paul said of Vic.
 And although John had no idea what that meant, he spoke to Vic about directing.
 From here, I’m going to let John Broughton tell the story in his own words.
-I need to trim this a bit, but I sincerely recommend you click this link and read all of what John had to say, as it’s very illuminating and heartfelt.
+I need to trim this a bit, but I sincerely recommend you click this link [blog no longer available] and read all of what John had to say, as it’s very illuminating and heartfelt.

 I explained my frustration on the acting side of this project.
 I had an idea to remove my character very early on in the teaser and having the plot of estranged and bitter family relationship take place with Smithfield’s brother.
 After explaining all of this, Vic relayed that since I created the series and that Captain Carter was pivotal to the series, his departure should not just be an afterthought.
 Whereas any other person may have just accepted what I initially proposed, Vic understood where I was coming from and offered an alternative solution, adding, “If you know your lines and are prepared, I will bring out the best in you, and you can make this film on a high note.”
 Without sounding like a cliché, I was intrigued by the challenge.
 If I could leave on a high note and have folks wanting more of my character – why not?!